 However, a separation layer is needed between the insulation boards and the screed because screed could easily migrate through the abutting edges of the insulation boards and then transmit impact sound to solid structural components.
-Depending on the type of screed, we recommend using bitumen lining paper or PE film as the separation layer.

 PE films (also called PE construction films) can be used as a general-purpose separation layer under all types of screed, the exceptions being asphalt screeds and bonded screeds.